goffta/mtsu_intro_to_hpc/docs/slurm_job_examples.md

 This document provides a systematic guide to testing and using SLURM for job submissions.
 It includes basic and advanced examples to ensure users are familiar with submitting, running, and troubleshooting jobs on the cluster.

+** Note: These scripts were written and designed to be used on the babbage cluster (babbage.mtsu.edu).
+They can be adapted for use on other clusters (hamilton, etc), but partition names and module versions will be different.

 ## Table of Contents

 1. [Simple Job Submission](#1-simple-job-submission)